 Cervical fusion is a common surgical option to treat damaged discs in your neck.
 During the operation, the surgeon first removes the degenerated disc.
-Also known as a discectomy, this technique relieves pressure on the nerve roots and/or the spinal cord.
+Also known as an anterior cervical discectomy and fusion, this technique relieves pressure on the nerve roots and/or the spinal cord.

 The surgeon then inserts a spacer and permanently fixes the adjacent vertebrae to one another with a cervical plate.
 This stabilization eliminates movement and often relieves your pain and other symptoms.
 However, it reduces your flexibility and range of motion.